 There is also cash advance if you are using your credit card for cash withdrawal.
 The interest rate on this is also usually high.
 Your credit card can also help with improving your CIBIL/credit score.

 Most banks offer their own travel cards now.
 There are also specialized travel card providers like Weizmann and BookmyForex.
 They are usually multicurrency so you can hold a balance in several currencies at the same time.
 The exchange rate is fixed when you load the card.
 You can convert the balance to INR anytime.

 Very low hassle as you do not have worry about the exchange rate every day.
-You also get a back up card that is not activated.
-You can activate and use this if you lose the original card while you are travelling.
+You also get a backup card that is not activated.
+You can activate and use this if you lose the original card while you are traveling.